Python Variables and Data Types

 Introduction to Data Types

 Every variable in Python has a data type.
 A data type tells Python what kind of information is being stored.
-This is important because different types of data are used in different ways.
+This matters because different types of data are used in different ways.

-For example, you can add numbers together, but you can’t add numbers to words (at least, not without special instructions).
+For example, you can add numbers together, but you can’t add a number to a word without converting one of them first.

 Why do data types matter?